friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 While it might look somewhat roundabout, the advantages of using continuation-passing style here are that the methods are now compile-time safe (making it easier to reuse without mistake) and shorter (creating less of a maintenance burden) with fewer top-level abstractions (resulting in less cognitive overhead).

-The key to interpreting code like this is to think of `subroutine` as providing a `B`.
+The key to interpreting code like this is to think of `subroutine` as providing a hypothetical `B`.
 In `pipeline`, we call `subroutine`, which produces a `B` that we then name and go on to process.
 Try to think of the call to `subroutine` as an assignment where the name is on the right instead of the left.
 Something like "`b` gets `subroutine(a)`, and then ..."

 To get an idea of how to use continuation-passing style, let's refactor `getResource`: